 A classroom morning routine is going to be the key to starting the school day.
 Routines provide students with a predictable structure that sets them up for success every single day.
-Whether you are teaching in the classroom or online this year, we have gathered some morning routines and ideas from the teachers in our Facebook group that will give you some ideas for your students.
+Whether you are teaching in the classroom or online this year, we have gathered some morning routines and ideas from the teachers in our Facebook groups 1st grade / 2nd grade that will give you some ideas for your students.

 Classroom Morning Routines and Ideas

 1- “Come into the room at 7:45.
 Watch some PBS kids while they wash their hands, do their lunch counts, and eat their breakfast.
 Then announcements start at 8:00.
 Morning routine until 8:15 and then we start our day!” -Bailey A.

 2- “Temperature check and masks at the door.
 Hands sanitized.
 Hang up backpacks, put take home folder in seat sacks.
 Get breakfast.
 Eat.
 Pledge, lunch count, check folders (on their desks, I don’t collect them this year).